2 Wheeler St, Cambridge CB2 3QB

-A corn exchange is a place that farmers go in order to buy and sell corn or grain, and that is exactly what the Cambridge Corn Exchange was used for throughout its fledgling years in the late 1800s and early 1900s.
-In 1898, Cambridge residents began using it for activities other than exchanging corn when they held the first of many popular Cambridge motor shows there.
+A corn exchange is a farmer’s market specializing in corn or grain, and that is exactly what the Cambridge Corn Exchange was used for at the turn of the century.
+But in 1898, Cambridge residents began using it for activities other than exchanging corn when they held the first of many popular Cambridge motor shows there.
 Throughout World War II, the Cambridge Corn Exchange was used as a place where women would clean and repair rifles while the men were off fighting.

 In 1982 construction started on the building to convert it into a concert hall.
-This theatre in Cambridge now holds concerts, plays, and comedy shows, and the stage has been graced by the likes of David Bowie, Queen, the Who, Van Morrison, Chuck Berry, the London Symphony Orchestra, and the Royal Philharmonic Orchestra, among many others.
+This theatre in Cambridge now holds concerts, plays, and comedy shows, and the stage has been graced by David Bowie, Queen, the Who, Van Morrison, Chuck Berry, the London Symphony Orchestra, the Royal Philharmonic Orchestra, and many others.

-The Cambridge Corn Exchange also puts on plays for children that are fun for the whole family, whether you are vacationing in Cambridge or you live there all year round.
-Whether you want to see a musical, a symphony, or a comedy show, come check out this theatre in Cambridge.
+Whether you want to see a rock concert, a symphony, or a comedy show, check out this amazing concert hall.
 Judging by their past performers, you just might catch a glimpse of some of the all-time greats.